If you’d like to share your knowledge, experience and perspectives here on EMULSIVE, I’m interested in getting your words and work out there.

-If you’d like to pay to publish a piece of pre-written editorial/advertorial, I’m sorry but you’re in the wrong place.
+If you’d like to pay to publish a piece paid editorial/advertorial/sponsored content, I’m sorry but you’re in the wrong place.

 That said, if you have a product or service you truly believe to be of benefit to the EMULSIVE audience, please feel free to get in touch.
 I won’t take your money but I will ask that you provide me or one of my readers the opportunity to review your product/service and write an honest article about the experience.

-Any money you were planning to put towards payment for a feature it should be set aside to providing a discount to EMULSIVE readers.
+Any money you were planning to put towards paying for a feature it should be set aside to providing a discount to EMULSIVE readers.

 Did I miss anything?